16 Jobs with a Masters in Education

 11. L&D Officer

-Learning and Development Officers collaborate with businesses to design and execute training initiatives, ensuring the enhancement of employee skills.
-Their focus is often on the day-to-day implementation and monitoring of these training programs.
+Learning and Development Officers collaborate with businesses to design and run training initiatives that build workforce capability.
+Their focus is often on implementation, coordination, and day-to-day delivery support.

 Job titles: corporate trainer, L&D officer, training consultant, L&D coordinator.

-Pay: In Australia, a learning and development officer earns an average salary of $79,339 annually.
+Pay: In Australia, a learning and development officer earns an average salary of $80,409 per year.

 12. L&D Advisor